 Information of Road Pavement

-Roads play a vital role in the overall economic development of the country and the pavements are an important part of the road.
-So that it is important that the road pavements should be well designed and constructed so that they can allow the heavy movement of traffic through them.
+Roads play a vital role in the overall economic development of the country, and the pavements, an essential part of the road, have a significant pavement meaning in civil engineering So that it is important that the road pavements should be well designed and constructed so that they can allow the heavy movement of traffic through them.

 What Is Road Pavement?